Commodore64HomeBrew/Contiki-BBS/README.md

-# Contiki BBS
+# Magnetar BBS
-Contiki BBS is a tiny, little and text based bulletin board system (BBS) server for the Commodore 64 homecomputer and a compatible ethernet cartridge (e.g. TFE, RRnet, 64NIC+).
+Magnetar BBS is a tiny, little and text based bulletin board system (BBS) server for the Commodore 64 homecomputer and a compatible ethernet cartridge (e.g. TFE, RRnet, 64NIC+).
 It will also run in a VICE emulator with ethernet support enabled.
 The BBS itself can be accessed through a standard telnet connection.
 Despite a floppy disk drive and the ethernet cartridge no further addon hardware is required (for emulation use VICE with ethernet support).

+Magnetar BBS is a fork of Magnetar BBS v2.7 but has diverged greatly in both function and appearence.

-Contiki BBS 2.7.x quick startup guide
+Magnetar BBS 1.x quick startup guide
 =====================================

 Preamble:
 ---------
-Contiki BBS is a tiny, little and text based bulletin board system (BBS) for the Commodore 64 homecomputer and a compatible ethernet cartridge (e.g. TFE, RRnet, 64NIC+).
+Magnetar BBS is a tiny, little and text based bulletin board system (BBS) for the Commodore 64 homecomputer and a compatible ethernet cartridge (e.g. TFE, RRnet, 64NIC+).
 It can be accessed through a standard telnet connection and currently provides basic BBS functionality (select from multiple boards, post/read messages, page sysop).

 This guide is intended to be used as a quick startup guide.
-It will cover the compilation and installation of Contiki BBS from source on a Linux system.
-This guide (c) 2015 by Niels Haedecke.
+It will cover the compilation and installation of Magnetar BBS from source on a Linux system.
+This guide (c) 2015-2018 by Niels Haedecke and Kevin Casteels

 If you just want to run the software without compiling it (e.g. you have downloaded the .d64 disk image), skip to section 10.) of this document.

 Prerequisites:
 --------------
-The following tools are required for a successful compile and installation of Contiki BBS:
+The following tools are required for a successful compile and installation of Magnetar BBS:

 * GNU Make